Sammaye/yii-audittrail/README.md

 audittrail
 ==========

-This is basically a modification of a previous extension made by [MadSkillsTisdale](http://www.yiiframework.com/user/597/) at http://www.yiiframework.com/extension/audittrail.
+This is basically a modification of a previous extension made by [MadSkillsTisdale](http://www.yiiframework.com/user/597/) at [http://www.yiiframework.com/extension/audittrail](http://www.yiiframework.com/extension/audittrail).

 I have basically cleaned up some of the code and made a few additions to the behaviour bundled within this extension.

 ## Installing the extension

 The method of installation has changed.
-I have removed the need to install a module class since:
+I have removed the need to install a module since:

-- It only provided global configration variables for the audit log widget
+- It only provided global configuration variables for the audit log widget
 - It was extra bloat that didn't justify the needs
-- I found that in a real system you wouldn't want a page showing all audit log entries since the audit logs would grow to unmanagable sizes greater than SQL could truely handle in one page
+- I found that in a real system you wouldn't want a page showing all audit log entries since the audit logs
 - The audit log is quite easy to add to a page using `CGridView`

-As such for these reasons the module itself has been deleted.
+As such, for these reasons, the module itself has been deleted.

 ### Step 1